xibrah/Golem-frameout/README.md

 establishing on bernie will help to serve the babycomputers in the golems

+Establishing contact with the arduino is solved.

-Establishing contact with the arduino is next.
+Manipulating contact with the arduino is next.